-As part of an ongoing effort to increase both the temperature operability limit and the performance characteristics of the piezoresistive transducers, the latest generation of leadless sensors has been designed, fabricated, and evaluated at Kulite with very encouraging results.
+As part of an ongoing effort to increase both the temperature operability limit and the performance characteristics of the piezoresistive transducers, the latest generation of leadless sensors has been designed, fabricated and evaluated within Kulite with very encouraging results.

-These sensors have been demonstrated to 1) operate up to and above 607°C (1125°F), 2) exhibit excellent static and dynamic performance characteristics, and 3) withstand very high G-level (acceleration) without any signs of degradation.
+These sensors have been demonstrated to (1) operate up to and above 600°C (1100°F), (2) exhibit excellent static and dynamic performance characteristics (3) withstand very high G-level (acceleration) without any signs of degradation.

-The SOI technology combined with the leadless packaging approach create an opportunity to push the silicon-based sensors to temperature capabilities previously thought to be impossible.
-An effort to increase such temperature capability to even higher levels is presently underway.
+The SOI technology combined with the leadless packaging approach create an opportunity to push the silicon-based sensors even further.
+An effort to increase the temperature capability to even higher temperatures is presently underway.
 The results of this work will be subject of future technical papers.